wvanbergen/vertica/README.md

       puts row # => {:id => 123, :name => "Jim Bob"}
     end

+### Loading data using COPY

+Using the COPY statement, you can load arbitrary data from your ruby script.

+    connection.copy("COPY table FROM STDIN ...") do |stdin|
+      File.open('data.tsv', 'r') do |f|
+        begin
+          stdin << f.gets
+        end until f.eof?
+      end
+    end

+You can also provide a filename or an IO object:

+    connection.copy("COPY table FROM STDIN ...", "data.csv")
+    connection.copy("COPY table FROM STDIN ...", io)

 ### Row format

 By default, rows are returned as hashes, using symbols for the column names.
 Rows can also